Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Acknowledgements

 \section{Acknowledgements}

+We deeply thank Kyle Michel from Meta for providing us with his help during our time of need.
 Satellite imagery and derived images used in this paper in are from datasets which redistribute imagery from Google Earth, DigitalGlobe, and Copernicus Sentinel 2022 data.
-Professor Darrell's group was supported in part by funding from the Department of Defense as well as BAIR’s industrial alliance programs.
+Trevor Darrell's group was supported in part by funding from the Department of Defense as well as BAIR’s industrial alliance programs.
+Ritwik Gupta is supported by the National Science Foundation under Grant No. DGE-2125913.

 { }